 Functions of epithelial tissue

-General functions of epithelial tissue include barrier (protection of tissues from radiation, desiccation, invasion by pathogens and toxins), secretion (substance release of hormones, sweat, mucus and enzymes) and absorption (substance intake).
+General functions of epithelial tissue include a barrier (protection of tissues from radiation, desiccation, invasion by pathogens and toxins), secretion (substance release of hormones, sweat, mucus, and enzymes) and absorption (substance intake).
 It contains no blood vessels and no nerve supply; the “cell nourishment” takes place between individual epithelial cells through the intercellular space.

 Characteristics of epithelial tissue

-The epithelial tissue has a general characteristic that their cells are closely bound to each other through specialized structures such as tight junctions, desmosomes, interdigitations, gap junctions and intercellular bridges.
+The epithelial tissue has a general characteristic that their cells are closely bound to each other through specialized structures such as tight junctions, desmosomes, interdigitations, gap junctions, and intercellular bridges.
 These gap junctions help in communication with two cells together by cementing each other.
-They constitute the linings of organs and body parts, they have one surface that is not attached to any cell, either exposed to external environment or the lumen of an organ.
-They don’t possess blood vessels and their nutrients requirement is fulfilled by connective tissue forming basement membrane.
+They constitute the linings of organs and body parts, they have one surface that is not attached to any cell, either exposed to the external environment or the lumen of an organ.
+They don’t possess blood vessels and their nutrients requirement is fulfilled by connective tissue forming the basement membrane.

 Epithelial cellular organizations are located on the basal membrane.
 The basal membrane is a thin extracellular matrix.
 It consists of the basal lamina, which is itself divided into the laminae rara externa et interna, the lamina densa and the lamina fibroreticularis (except in renal corpuscles).

 The function of the basal membrane is to stabilize the epithelial and endothelial cell layers.
-The attachment of cells is achieved with the help of syndecan or laminin, and integrin.
+The attachment of cells is achieved with the help of syndecan or laminin and integrin.
 Microfilaments attach the lamina fibrorecticularis to the perlecan in the lamina densa.
 Epithelial cells regenerate on the basal membrane.